livekit/egress/README.md

 ## Testing and Development

-Running `mage test` will run the Room Composite tests on your machine, and will dump the resulting files into egress/test/output.

-To run these tests against your own LiveKit rooms, a deployed LiveKit server with a secure websocket url is required.
+To run the test against your own LiveKit rooms, a deployed LiveKit server with a secure websocket url is required.
 First, create `egress/test/config.yaml`:

 ```yaml